zdata-inc/applied_deep_learning/README.md

 We will be using Python 3.x along with the following packages for the demos.
 The following packages will need to be installed:

-*Windows Users* Tensorflow only installs on python 3.5, the best way to aquire this is to download the appropriate Anaconda version. https://repo.continuum.io/archive/Anaconda3-4.2.0-Windows-x86_64.exe
+**Windows Users:** Tensorflow only installs on python 3.5, the best way to aquire this is to download the appropriate Anaconda version. https://repo.continuum.io/archive/Anaconda3-4.2.0-Windows-x86_64.exe

 1. TensorFlow
   * CPU version `pip install tensorflow`